wakanapo/TextColoring/README.md

 # Usage
 1. Include "text_coloring.h"

-2. Use coloringText("text you want to give colorize", COLOR)
+2. Use coloringText("text you want to colorize", COLOR)

 example:
 ```